I’m pretty new to MacOS development, I’m coming from a past mixed between web dev and iOS (My latest app: StockPapers).

 - Quit the application (quite useful)

-Before we go throughout the code I want to share with you other 2 little extensions that will help to archive good code readability and functionality
+Before we go through the code I want to share with you other 2 little extensions that will help to archive good code readability and functionality

 So.. now I’ve refactored a bit the